What Employees Should Do in a Workplace Fire

 DO immediately notify proper authorities: Someone on the fire team should be tasked with notifying the fire department at the first signs of a fire.
 Don’t assume that systems have triggered alerts.

 DO assist mobility-impaired coworkers: Whether an employee has a sprained ankle or a permanent mobility issue, some workers will need extra assistance to make it out of the structure safely.

 DO close doors behind you: As mentioned, open doors can exacerbate an already dangerous fire.
 This task should be part of the fire team’s checklist after all employees are safely out of a particular area.

-DO use evacuation routes: During evacuation, remind everyone where the nearest exits are (established during your fire drills) and what routes should be avoided.
+DO use evacuation routes: During the evacuation, remind everyone where the nearest exits are (established during your fire drills) and what routes should be avoided.

 DO gather in a safe location: Your fire drill will have established a safe meeting place some distance from your building/facility such as a parking garage or lot.

 DO account for everyone: Have the Headcount Manager communicate missing or injured employees to first responders/law enforcement.

 DO check in with leadership: Once everyone is safely away from the danger, there will undoubtedly be questions surrounding next steps.
 In order to minimize the risk of false information spreading, the fire team should relate all information.

 As a reminder: All employees should be educated on fire safety behaviors and the list of do’s and don’ts should be posted in visible locations.
 It’s only a useful asset if employees are thoroughly aware of how to react during an incident.